-Last, and most importantly, while SLUH might not fully adhere to the principles of corrective justice, it is undoubtedly better than the current medical malpractice law.
-Today a tiny fraction of patients receives any compensation, and of them a vary small fraction receive full compensation.
-It is difficult to argue that the current system promotes justice when in practice many patients are injured by negligent care and practically no one is compensated.
-Under SLUH hospital’s duty to compensate is closely related to their violations of patients right, and when they do cause unreasonable harm, victims receive at least partial compensation.
+Last, and most importantly, while SLUH might not fully adhere to the principles of remedial justice, it is undoubtedly better than the current medical malpractice regime.
+Today, only a tiny fraction of patients receives any compensation, and only a very small fraction of those patients receive full compensation.
+It is difficult to argue that the current system promotes justice when in practice, many patients are injured by negligent care and almost no one is compensated.
+Under SLUH, a hospital’s duty to compensate is closely related to its violations of patients’ rights, such that when it does cause unreasonable harm, victims receive at least partial compensation.

 Short-termism under SLUH

 Short-termism refers to the tendency to give excessive weight to short-term outcomes over long-term outcomes.
-In the medical malpractice context, short-termism would be to adopt practices that reduce risk in the short term over practices that might not affect, or even increase short-term risk, but significantly decrease risk in over a longer term.
+In the medical malpractice context, short-termism would be to adopt practices that reduce risk in the short term instead of practices that might not affect short-term risk or might even increase it, but that significantly decrease risk over a longer term.

 The SLUH regime assigns liability according to the harm the hospital creates over some period.
-A problem may arise when investments in care may increase harm in the immediate period but significantly decrease it over the next several time intervals.
+A problem arises when investments in care may increase harm during that period but significantly decrease it over the next several periods.

-For example, the hospital might consider purchasing a new electronic health record system (EHR).
-These systems improve information sharing between different departments treating the patients within the hospital, reducing the risk of errors in the transfer of patients.
-However, these systems require learning and getting used to, which takes time.
-During that time, more accidents might occur.
+For example, a hospital might consider purchasing a new electronic health record system (EHR).
+These systems improve information sharing between different departments treating the same patients, and thus reduce the risk of errors when patients are transferred from one department to another.
+However, it takes time for staff to learn to use and become proficient on these systems and during that time, more accidents may occur.

-Interestingly, if the state offers negative damages (i.e., a subsidy for hospitals that create less than reasonable harm), or set a low level of reasonable harm, than hospitals will still have an incentive to invest in these precautions – the hospital will know that in the short run it might pay more damages, but in the ling run decreasing the harm it causes will translate to lower (or even negative) damages.
+Interestingly, if the state institutes a negative damages system (i.e., a subsidy for hospitals that create less harm than is deemed reasonable) or set a low level of reasonable harm, hospitals will still have an incentive to invest in precautions because they will know that while they might pay more damages in the short run, decreasing harm will translate in the long run to lower (or even negative) damages.

-One case that might pose a significant problem is physician’s training.
-Physicians learn much through practice.
-New doctors go through residency to learn how to treat patients, during which they constantly treat patients (albeit, under some supervision).
-While physicians learn, they cause more risk.
-Limiting what residents do can reduce the risk in the short run, but it hinders their training, and increases the risk to (other) patients in the long run.
-The problem is that, unlike acquiring new technology, when the hospital invests in training physicians by allowing more errors, and pay more compensation, it cannot recoup on the investment.
-Physicians often change workplaces, especially after residency.
-In other words, physicians training programs create a public good, and should encouraged.
+However, a significant problem might arise with respect to training new doctors, who learn to treat patients by doing so during residency (albeit under some supervision).
+As doctors-in-training, residents naturally pose a higher risk of error than experienced physicians.
+While limiting what residents are allowed to do may reduce that risk in the short run, it hinders their training and thus increases the risk to (other) patients in the long run.
+The problem is that, unlike when it acquires new technology, when a hospital invests in training physicians, assuming the risk of more errors and paying more compensation, it may not obtain any return on that investment because physicians often change workplaces, especially after residency.
+Training physicians is a public service, and hospitals should be encouraged to do so.

-The specific problem of physician training can be solved under SLUH through the determination of the reasonable harm.
-We have already seen that the reasonable harm level should be adjusted for hospitals’ characteristics.
-Having a training program is another characteristic that courts should consider when determining the level of reasonable harm, as to encourage hospitals to train physicians.
+The specific problem of physician training can be solved under SLUH through the determination of reasonable harm.
+We have already seen that the reasonable level of harm should be adjusted to fit a hospital’s specific characteristics.
+Having a training program is one such characteristic.
+Taking it into consideration when determining the reasonable level of harm will encourage hospitals to train physicians.

 Other Alternatives

-The shortcomings of the current medical malpractice law can be delt with other alternatives, and not just SLUH.
-In this section I briefly discuss some of these alternatives.
+SLUH is not the only regime that can overcome the shortcomings of current medical malpractice law.
+In this section I briefly discuss some other options.